- Statutory Instrument 2002 No. 2776The Dangerous Substances and Explosive Atmospheres Regulations 2002

 (2) The Health and Safety Executive shall not grant any such exemption unless, having regard to the circumstances of the case, and in particular to -

-(a) the conditions, if any, which it proposes to attach to the exemption; and (b) any requirements imposed by or under any enactments which apply to the case,
+(b) any requirements imposed by or under any enactments which apply to the case,

 (2) The Secretary of State for Defence may, in the interests of national security, by a certificate in writing, exempt -

-(a) any of Her Majesty's Forces, (b) any visiting force, (c) any member of a visiting force working in or attached to a headquarters, or (d) any person engaged in work involving dangerous substances, if that person is under the direct supervision of a representative of the Secretary of State for Defence,
+(d) any person engaged in work involving dangerous substances, if that person is under the direct supervision of a representative of the Secretary of State for Defence,

 from all or any of the requirements or prohibitions imposed by these Regulations and any such exemption may be granted subject to conditions and to a limit of time and may be revoked at any time by a certificate in writing, except that, where any such exemption is granted, suitable arrangements shall be made for the assessment of the risk to safety created by the work involving dangerous substances and for adequately controlling the risk to persons to whom the exemption relates.